juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 ## Required Resources

-Determine the required CPU, RAM, and disk resources for the BELA container using this simple [calculator](https://bela.live/container-sizing).
+Determine the required CPU, RAM, and disk resources for your BELA container(s) using this simple [calculator](https://bela.live/container-sizing).

+#### Multiple Instances

+You can run multiple BELA instances to isolate access to different codebases and to distribute BELA’s computational load.

+You can use different DNS subdomains or different context paths within the same domain.
+Configuration instructions are below.

 ## BELA Data Volume